RedHat-UX/red-hat-design-system/docs/patterns/search-bar/index.md

 #### Content

 The text within a search bar indicates how wide or narrow a search will be.
-If the text is <em>generic</em> (Enter your search term), a user might expect to search through an entire website.
-If the text is <em>specific</em> (Search all resources), a user might expect to search through an individual page.
+If the text is <em>*generic*</em> (Enter your search term), a user might expect to search through an entire website.
+If the text is *specific* (Search all resources), a user might expect to search through an individual page.

 {% example palette="lightest",
     alt="Search bar component placeholder text options",